Auto-Encoding Goodness of Fit: Introduction

+Regardless of the criterion, training a GAE requires balancing low reconstruction error with a regularization loss that encourages the latent representation to be meaningful for data generation~\citep{hinton2006,ruthotto2021introduction}.
+Overly emphasizing minimization of the divergence metric between the data derived posterior and the prior in GAEs is problematic.
+In VAEs, this can manifest as posterior collapse \citep{higgins2016, alemi2018fixing,takida2021preventing} resulting in the latent space containing little information about the data.
+Meanwhile, WAE can suffer from over-regularization when the prior distribution is too simple, e.g. isotropic Gaussian \citep{rubenstein2018, dai2019diagnosing}.
+Generally, it is difficult to decide when the posterior is \textit{close enough} to the prior but not to a degree that is problematic.
+The difficulty is rooted in several issues: (a) an absence of tight constraints on the statistical distances; (b) distributions across minibatches used in the training; and (c) difference in scale between reconstruction and regularization objectives.

-In contrast to statistical distances, goodness-of-fit (GoF) tests are statistical hypothesis tests that measure the indistinguishability between the posterior and a prior \textit{distribution class}~\citep{stephens2017goodness}, typically the class of Gaussians.
-While both parametric~\citep{ridgeway2018,palmer2018} and nonparametric~\citep{ding2019} hypothesis tests have been used in GAEs, prior work exhibits both theoretical and practical issues.
-In GAEs, GoF test statistics are optimized \textit{locally} in mini-batches and no mechanism exists to determine if the \textit{aggregated} posterior is indistinguishable from the prior.
-If GoF test p-values are small (i.e., mini-batches are distinguishable from the prior), then sampling quality is poor ; conversely, an abundance of large GoF p-values may result in poor reconstruction as the posterior matches too closely to the prior at the mini-batch level ~\citep{lucas2019don}.
-Careful selection of regularization coefficients is required to ensure that the statistical distance is \textit{close enough} but \textit{not too close} to balance reconstruction and generation.
-Further, test statistic optimization in GAEs suffers from identifiability issues, unbounded domains, and gradient singularities and there exists no principled algorithm to optimize GoF using SGD.
+Unlike statistical distances, goodness-of-fit (GoF) tests are statistical hypothesis tests that assess the indistinguishability between a given (empirical) distribution and a \textit{distribution class}~\citep{stephens2017goodness}.
+In recent years, GAEs based on GoF tests have been proposed to address some of the aforementioned issues of VAEs and WAEs \citep{ridgeway2018,palmer2018,ding2019}.
+However, this emerging GAE approach still has some outstanding issues.
+In GAEs, GoF test statistics are optimized \textit{locally} in minibatches.
+The issue of balancing reconstruction error and meaningful latent representation is manifested as the calibration of GoF test p-values.
+If GoF test p-values are too small (i.e., minibatches are distinguishable from the prior), then sampling quality is poor; conversely, an abundance of large GoF p-values may result in poor reconstruction as the posterior matches too closely to the prior at the minibatch level.
+In addition, there currently does not exist a stochastic gradient descent (SGD) algorithm that is applicable to GoF tests due to identifiability issues, unbounded domains, and gradient singularities.